vinceh121/wanderer/CONTRIBUTING.md

 # How to contribute

-This document well help you getting started on contributing to the Wanderer project!
+This document will help you getting started on contributing to the Wanderer project!

 ## Translations